AMETEK (NYSE:AME) to Repurchase $1.00 billion in Outstanding Shares

-AMETEK (NYSE:AME – Get Rating) declared that its Board of Directors has initiated a share buyback program on Friday, May 6th, RTT News reports.
-The company plans to repurchase $1.00 billion in shares.
-This repurchase authorization permits the technology company to reacquire up to 3.6% of its stock through open market purchases.
-Stock repurchase programs are generally a sign that the company’s board of directors believes its stock is undervalued.
+AMETEK (NYSE:AME – Get Rating) declared that its Board of Directors has initiated a stock repurchase plan on Friday, May 6th, RTT News reports.
+The company plans to buyback $1.00 billion in outstanding shares.
+This buyback authorization permits the technology company to reacquire up to 3.6% of its shares through open market purchases.
+Shares buyback plans are typically a sign that the company’s board believes its stock is undervalued.

-AMETEK (NYSE:AME – Get Rating) last posted its quarterly earnings data on Tuesday, May 3rd.
-The technology company reported $1.33 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.27 by $0.06.
-AMETEK had a return on equity of 17.82% and a net margin of 18.02%.
-The company had revenue of $1.46 billion for the quarter, compared to analysts’ expectations of $1.46 billion.
-During the same period in the previous year, the firm posted $1.07 EPS.
-AMETEK’s revenue was up 20.0% compared to the same quarter last year.
-As a group, sell-side analysts expect that AMETEK will post 5.42 EPS for the current fiscal year.
+AMETEK (NYSE:AME – Get Rating) last announced its earnings results on Tuesday, May 3rd.
+The technology company reported $1.33 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.27 by $0.06.
+The business had revenue of $1.46 billion during the quarter, compared to analysts’ expectations of $1.46 billion.
+AMETEK had a net margin of 18.02% and a return on equity of 17.82%.
+The firm’s revenue for the quarter was up 20.0% on a year-over-year basis.
+During the same quarter last year, the company posted $1.07 EPS.
+Analysts expect that AMETEK will post 5.42 EPS for the current fiscal year.

-Several equities research analysts have weighed in on the company.
-KeyCorp cut their price target on AMETEK from $155.00 to $145.00 in a research report on Wednesday, May 4th.
-StockNews.com assumed coverage on AMETEK in a research report on Thursday, March 31st.
+A number of equities analysts have weighed in on AME shares.
+StockNews.com assumed coverage on shares of AMETEK in a research note on Thursday, March 31st.
 They set a “hold” rating on the stock.
-Robert W. Baird cut their price target on AMETEK from $156.00 to $140.00 and set a “neutral” rating on the stock in a research report on Tuesday.
-Morgan Stanley dropped their target price on AMETEK from $159.00 to $158.00 and set an “overweight” rating on the stock in a research report on Friday, January 14th.
-Finally, Zacks Investment Research upgraded AMETEK from a “sell” rating to a “hold” rating and set a $134.00 target price on the stock in a research report on Tuesday, April 19th.
-Three research analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
-According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and an average price target of $147.60.
+KeyCorp reduced their price target on AMETEK from $155.00 to $145.00 in a report on Wednesday, May 4th.
+Robert W. Baird reduced their price target on AMETEK from $156.00 to $140.00 and set a “neutral” rating for the company in a report on Tuesday.
+Zacks Investment Research raised AMETEK from a “sell” rating to a “hold” rating and set a $134.00 target price on the stock in a report on Tuesday, April 19th.
+Finally, Morgan Stanley dropped their price target on AMETEK from $159.00 to $158.00 and set an “overweight” rating on the stock in a research report on Friday, January 14th.
+Three analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
+Based on data from MarketBeat.com, AMETEK presently has a consensus rating of “Buy” and a consensus price target of $147.60.

-In other AMETEK news, Director Thomas A. Amato sold 615 shares of the firm’s stock in a transaction that occurred on Monday, March 28th.
-The shares were sold at an average price of $133.03, for a total value of $81,813.45.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, Director Anthony James Conti sold 5,160 shares of the firm’s stock in a transaction that occurred on Friday, March 25th.
-The stock was sold at an average price of $133.37, for a total transaction of $688,189.20.
+In other news, Director Anthony James Conti sold 5,160 shares of the stock in a transaction on Friday, March 25th.
+The shares were sold at an average price of $133.37, for a total transaction of $688,189.20.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director Thomas A. Amato sold 615 shares of the stock in a transaction on Monday, March 28th.
+The stock was sold at an average price of $133.03, for a total transaction of $81,813.45.
 The disclosure for this sale can be found here.
-Company insiders own 0.72% of the company’s stock.
+Corporate insiders own 0.72% of the company’s stock.

 AMETEK, Inc manufactures and sells electronic instruments and electromechanical devices worldwide.
 It operates in two segments, Electronic Instruments (EIG) and Electromechanical (EMG).
 The company's EIG segment offers advanced instruments for the process, aerospace, power, and industrial markets; process and analytical instruments for the oil and gas, petrochemical, pharmaceutical, semiconductor, automation, and food and beverage industries; and instruments to the laboratory equipment, ultra-precision manufacturing, medical, and test and measurement markets.